 The VW Crafter 4Motion is the four-wheel drive version of Volkswagen’s large panel van, the Crafter.
-The Volkswagen Crafter 4Motion will be a competitor to other 4×4 panel vans, like the Ford Transit AWD, Mercedes-Benz Sprinter 4×4 and Iveco Daily 4×4, and will be able to order from VW Van Centres from late spring 2017.
+The Volkswagen Crafter 4Motion competes with other 4×4 vans, like the Ford Transit AWD, Mercedes-Benz Sprinter 4×4 and Iveco Daily 4×4, and offers a more practical alternative to the traditional pickup truck.

 VW Crafter 4Motion engine and driveline

-The engine will be transversely mounted (same as the front-wheel drive models, but different to the longitudinally mounted rear-wheel drive models) and will be available with either a six-speed manual transmission or a super smooth eight-speed AQ450 torque converter automatic.
+The engine is transversely mounted (same as the front-wheel drive models, but different to the longitudinally mounted rear-wheel drive models) and is available with either a six-speed manual transmission or a super smooth eight-speed AQ450 torque converter automatic.

 Panel van practicality